Castle: Construction

-A 19th-century depiction by Eugène Viollet-le-Duc of the construction of the large tower at Coucy Castle in France, with scaffolding and masons at work.
-The putlog holes mark the position of the scaffolding in earlier stages of construction.
-The tower was blown up in 1917.

 Experimental archeology castle building at Guédelon Castle site in France (2015).

 Once the site of a castle had been selected – whether a strategic position or one intended to dominate the landscape as a mark of power – the building material had to be selected.
 An earth and timber castle was cheaper and easier to erect than one built from stone.
 The costs involved in construction are not well-recorded, and most surviving records relate to royal castles.
 A castle with earthen ramparts, a motte, timber defences and buildings could have been constructed by an unskilled workforce.
 The source of man-power was probably from the local lordship, and the tenants would already have the necessary skills of felling trees, digging, and working timber necessary for an earth and timber castle.
 Possibly coerced into working for their lord, the construction of an earth and timber castle would not have been a drain on a client's funds.
 In terms of time, it has been estimated that an average sized motte – 5 m high and 15 m wide at the summit – would have taken 50 people about 40 working days.
-An exceptionally expensive motte and bailey was that of Clones in Ireland, built in 1211 for UK£20.
+An exceptionally expensive motte and bailey was that of Clones in Ireland, built in 1211 for £20.
 The high cost, relative to other castles of its type, was because labourers had to be imported.